Automattic/wp-calypso/client/components/data/domain-management/README.md

 The component expects to receive all listed props:

 * `context` - a request context
-* `productsList` - a collection of all the products users can have on WordPress.com
 * `selectedDomainName` - the domain name currently selected (optional)
 * `sites` - a list of user sites